dokastho/hash-table/README.md

 This snapshot also demonstrates an implementation of templates, enum types, private structs and very basic testing.

-Authored by Thomas Dokas dokastho@umich.edu
+Written by Thomas Dokas dokastho@umich.edu
-#snapshots
+#snapshots #portfolio